Conway Scenic Railroad

 The Conway Scenic Railroad is a heritage railroad located in North Conway, New Hampshire, owned by Profile Mountain Holdings Corp.
 The railroad operates over two historic railway routes: a line from North Conway to Conway that was formerly part of the Conway Branch of the Boston and Maine Railroad, and a line from North Conway through Crawford Notch to Fabyan that was once part of the Mountain Division of the Maine Central Railroad.
-The Conway line is owned by Conway Scenic, and the Mountain Division is owned by the State of New Hampshire.
+The Conway line is owned by Conway Scenic, and leases the Mountain Division that is owned by the State of New Hampshire.

 The railroad's main terminal is located in historic downtown North Conway in the Mount Washington valley.
-The station complex has been listed on the National Register of Historic Places since 1979.
+The North Conway station complex has been listed on the National Register of Historic Places since 1979.

 History

 The Conway Scenic Railroad was formed by Dwight Smith, who was an employee of the Boston and Maine Railroad in the late 1960s.
 After years of negotiations, Smith was able to convince his employer to sell a portion of the Conway Branch, which it planned to abandon, to him and two local businessmen in 1974, and the Conway Scenic Railroad began that year.
 In 1999, the original owners were bought out by husband and wife Russ and Dot Seybold and on January 30, 2018, the railroad was sold again to Profile Mountain Holdings Corp.